 So why, you might ask, am I torturing myself with my two least favorite tasks?

 Well, because Garlic Green Beans are worth it, that’s why.

 This quick side dish transforms the humble green bean into a caramelized mess of buttery, garlicky goodness.
 It’s the kind of recipe that makes you want to eat vegetables for a midnight snack.
 I’m not even joking.

 Despite the fact it includes two of my least favorite jobs, this one is going to be on regular rotation in my house.
 It pairs beautifully with main dishes like Italian Dressing Chicken and Cast Iron Ribeye, and takes only 20 minutes (even with aforementioned trimming and chopping), and the reward far exceeds the effort.

 I think once you try them, you’ll agree this recipe is worth as much or as little effort as you have to give it!

 The genius behind this green bean recipe is in both the simplicity of its ingredients and the way it’s cooked.
-While most recipes call for garlic to be sautéed in butter and oil then cooked with the green beans, this one turns that process on its head; first sautéing the green beans in butter until they’re nice and toasty brown, then tossing them with crushed garlic at the last possible moment.
+While most skillet green bean recipes call for garlic to be sautéed in butter and oil then cooked with the green beans, this one turns that process on its head.

 This simple switch allows the green beans to develop their own slightly sweet, caramelized flavor before getting glazed in a pungent bite of fresh garlic.
 It makes a shockingly simple side dish that allows the flavor of the green beans to really shine.